phanerka/link-stash/Lediting/Useful mods list.md

 > [!warning] That's not entire list.
 Some mods are more niche and mentioned in "How-to"s

 Must-haves:
-- Dev Tools ([wiki](https://rainworldmodding.miraheze.org/wiki/Dev_Tools), [video guide](https://www.youtube.com/watch?v=ggpKX6IJVFg)): a classic.
+- Dev Tools ([wiki](https://rainworldmodding.miraheze.org/wiki/Dev_Tools), [video guide](https://www.youtube.com/watch?v=ggpKX6IJVFg), [more exhaustive but incomplete video guide](https://www.youtube.com/watch?v=49ImiszhCe0)): a classic.
 You cannot finish a room without devtools.
 Literally.
 For Dev Tools plugins, check [[Coding/Useful mods list|coding section]].
 - [Custom Region Support](https://steamcommunity.com/sharedfiles/filedetails/?id=2941565790) ([docs](https://github.com/Bro748/Custom-Regions/tree/dp-release), older version of which were yoinked to [wiki](https://rainworldmodding.miraheze.org/wiki/Custom_Regions_Support) *bruh*): aside from providing features to make a decent region (custom pearls, threat music, landscape art), adds a separate log which helps with determining errors during room creation process.
 - [Warp Menu](https://steamcommunity.com/sharedfiles/filedetails/?id=2920446893) ([Wiki page](https://rainworldmodding.miraheze.org/wiki/Warp)): teleports to any room in game.
 Unless you modify connections to existing rooms, you will have no way to access the one you just added in the game.